As we adapt to progresses in Technology and changes in attitudes and behaviours, Online-bullying is an area that is constantly changing.

 Technology is easily abused and misused and if you are using and accessing these tools, you must ensure you use them safely and respectfully.
 These technologies are extremely useful and particularly help us to learn, play and connect with others.
 Problems occur when people do not understand the consequences of using the technologies and fail to use them with respect.

-Potentially, vast numbers of people can witness a cyber-bullying incident take place.
+Potentially, vast numbers of people can witness an online-bullying incident take place.
 The relatively new phenomenon of something ‘going viral’ describes the way in which the internet can be used to spread an act of bullying to thousands, even millions of people.
-The media is full of high profile cases of young people taking their own lives after suffering from cyber-bullying and the spreading of their humiliation.
-This is a clear indicator of just how dangerous cyber-bullying can be.
+The media is full of high profile cases of young people taking their own lives after suffering from online-bullying and the spreading of their humiliation.
+This is a clear indicator of just how dangerous online-bullying can be.

-There are many ways in which a person can be cyber-bullied and for some people, it happens in more ways than one.
-Some types of cyber-bullying are:
+There are many ways in which a person can be bullied online and for some people, it happens in more ways than one.
+Some types of online-bullying are:

 Flaming: This is sending really offensive, angry, rude, vulgar messages directly to a person or persons or to an online group with the purpose of causing online arguments or fights.